LudovicRousseau/pyscard/INSTALL.md

 command in a console:

 ```
-python setup.py build_ext bdist_wheel
+python -m build
 ```

-This will build the wheel installer with a name similar to `pyscard-2.0.5-cp311-cp311-win_amd64.whl`.
+This will build the wheel installer with a name similar to `pyscard-2.0.5-cp311-cp311-win_amd64.whl` in the `dist/`directory.

 Building a binary distribution for GNU/Linux
 --------------------------------------------